citp/privacy-policy-historical/w/wo/wor/wordflood.com.md

-> *The following text is extracted and transformed from the wordflood.com privacy policy that was archived on 2008-01-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080103042142id_/http%3A//www.wordflood.com/Privacy_Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wordflood.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217055711id_/http%3A//www.wordflood.com/Privacy_Policy.html) for the most accurate reproduction.*

-# WordFlood 2.0
+#

 * * *

-Copyright 2007 Real Slick Software.
+Copyright 2008 by Brandon Tanner and Real Slick Software.
 All Rights Reserved.

 _Privacy Policy_